 Identify Your Target Audience & Platform

-One common mistake lawyers make in their social media strategy is trying to be everything to everyone across all platforms.
+One common mistake lawyers make in marketing their firm online is trying to be everything to everyone across all platforms.

 This approach often leads to inconsistency and diluted messaging because most lawyers just try to copy and paste their content across every platform.
 Failing to realize that you need to create the type of content people want to consume, and those vary from platform to platform.